Inside this post: How to use printable chore cards for kids to teach responsibility, promote independence and encourage hard-work.

 Next, you’ll want to choose the chores best suited for your child’s age and development.
 You can find a list here, but you know better than anyone what your child can do.

-Finally, have your child choose 2-3 jobs per day (or whatever works best for your family).
+Finally, have your child choose 1-3 jobs per day or per week (whatever works best for your family).
 Place them on the wall, fridge or place your child can easily see them.

 Before using the cards, I talked about them with my son to help him know what to expect.
 I said things like…